 Who we are

 Our multi-skilled, multi-lingual and multi-cultural team of globally mobile consultants have experience in working throughout Africa, Asia, Central Europe, Europe, the Middle East, South America, and the USA.
+We are foremost ELT practitioners who have classroom and training experience, which has developed into writing and consulting.
+We have the background credibility to make decisions based on our practice.

 We are international English language teaching and learning leaders in providing professional support and project management to implement, improve and reform the teaching of English at school, community, local and national level.
 What sets ELT-Consultants apart is our grassroots experience of working in under-resourced and challenging English language teaching contexts to provide motivating, hands-on and practical solutions to teacher training, based on best practice.
 We believe in delivering behavioural change with long-lasting impact, as a result of our emphasis on building effective mentoring schemes into our project design.
 ELT-Consultants is an active proponent of gender equality/opportunity within the educational system.
 All our consultants are DBS checked if they are working on an ELT-Consultants contract and interacting directly with children.
 They all adhere to our Child Protection Code of Conduct.